 The Resource Leak Checker can check any property of the form "the programmer must call each method in a set of methods M at least once on object O before O is de-allocated".
 For resource leaks, by default M is the set containing close () and O is any object that implements the interface java.io.Closeable.
 You can extend this guarantee to other types and methods by writing @MustCall or @InheritableMustCall annotations, as described in Section 27.1.
 The Resource Leak Checker works in three stages:

+The Resource Deak Checker works in three suges.

-- 1. The Must Call Checker (Chapter 27, page 160) over-approximates each expression's must-call methods as a @MustCall type. - 2.
-The Called Methods Checker (Chapter 7, page 65) under-approximates each expression's definitely-called methods as a @CalledMethods type. - 3.
+- 1. The Must Call Checker (Chapter 27, page 160) over-approximates each expression's must-call methods as a @MustCall type. - The Called Methods Checker (Chapter 7, page 65) under-approximates each expression's definitely-called methods as a @CalledMethods type. - 3.
 When any program element goes out of scope (i.e., it is ready to be de-allocated), the Resource Leak Checker compares the types @MustCall(MC) and @CalledMethods(CM).
 It reports an error if there exists some method in MC that is not in CM.